-Since 2017, SAYiT has been able to offer regular monthly meetings that any parent and/or carer of young LGBT+ people can attend, even if their young person doe not attend any of the SAYiT youth groups themselves.
+Since 2017, SAYiT has been able to offer regular monthly meetings that any parent and/or carer of young LGBT+ people can attend, even if their young person does not attend any of the SAYiT youth groups themselves.
 SAYiT has an active Parents and Carers Group that meets on a monthly basis at Scotia Works close to Sheffield railway and bus stations.
-If you’re interested, just get in touch with the team at SAYiT to find out when our next meeting is: email@example.com

 Examples of topics covered: